soverenio/docs/docs/getting-started/quick-start.md

 # Quick start

-!!! warning "Be sure to read the requirements and recommendations"
+!!! warning "Please read through the requirements and recommendations"

-    Defore installing the Soveren Agent, please read our [requirements and recommendations page](../../architecture/infrastructure-fit/)
+    Before you proceed with the installation of the Soveren Agent, we strongly recommend reviewing our [requirements and recommendations page](../../architecture/infrastructure-fit/)

 Installing Soveren is extremely simple: